Paragliding: Fitness and age

 Paragliding in ordinary circumstances is not especially demanding in terms of strength.
-It sometimes needs a Pilot to walk with equipment to and from a launch site and this occasionally requires assistance from a friend or colleague.
+It sometimes needs a pilot to walk with equipment to and from a launch site and this occasionally requires assistance from a friend or colleague.
 Age is more significant in people past their fifties.
 This especially relates to those with artificial joints.
 An unexpected or heavy landing can put enormous pressure on the bones which serve as anchors for hips and knee joints.
 Due to increasing loss of bone density in senior pilots, there is an increased risk that during a bad landing a bone may shatter and this considerably complicates moving to an appropriate treatment centre.
 Currently surgeons often rate these prosthetic joints as being suitable only for smooth, steady, work loads.
 But even for those with ordinary knees and hips there is often a stiffness in walking and running which has a negative effect on launching.
 Pilots who recognise this minor debility usually avoid strong wind launches, which may demand the pilot to move briskly towards the wing during inflation.

 There are pilots still flying while in their nineties but these are exceptional and they may very well depend on specific assistance.
-It is important that you consult your doctor if you have any doubts about your continued flying following any serious health event.
-It is especially important to carry, in your flight pack, an up to date list of details relating to medications and major health issues. [primary source?]
+It is important for individuals to consult a doctor following any serious health event.
+It is especially important to carry, in one's flight pack, an up-to-date list of details relating to medications and major health issues. [primary source?]